Tessa Lena is a strongly opinionated musician living in New York. She is a classically trained pianist and singer, born and raised in Moscow.

 After being attacked by a sex trafficker in Southern China and successfully fighting him off, Tessa settled in Chicago.

-Once that was settled, Tessa began everything from scratch, opened a performance space, and started a band working with her hero Ian McDonald of King Crimson and Foreigner, and drummer Alan Lake, who has played and recorded with Madonna, Brian Ferry, Julian Lennon, Ministry, Brian Wilson and Sam Moore from Sam And Dave.
+In Chicago, she started a band working with her hero Ian McDonald of King Crimson and Foreigner, and drummer Alan Lake, who has played and recorded with Madonna, Brian Ferry, Julian Lennon, Ministry, Brian Wilson and Sam Moore from Sam And Dave.

 In early 2017, she released an album titled ‘Tessa Fights Robots,’ you can listen and buy it here.